Learning in Stackelberg Markov Games: Introduction

 \section{Introduction}

-Designing effective mechanisms in strategic multi-agent environments is a central problem in economics and artificial intelligence.
-From taxation policy to resource allocation, many real-world scenarios can be naturally modeled as Stackelberg games, where a leader first commits to a strategy and followers respond rationally based on the leader’s choice.
-The asymmetry between the leader and follower, combined with the strategic nature of their interaction, makes the Stackelberg framework particularly relevant to policy design, regulation, and planning.
+Designing equitable and financially sustainable policies in rapidly decentralizing environments is a pressing challenge in mechanism design.
+A prominent real-world example is the design of electricity tariffs in modern power systems.
+As distributed energy resources (DERs), such as rooftop solar and home batteries, become increasingly common, standard rate structures are becoming severely distorted.
+Traditional residential rates typically combine a volumetric adder with a uniform fixed charge to recover a utility's transmission and distribution (T\&D) costs.
+However, as higher-income households adopt DERs and generate their own electricity, they contribute less to volumetric revenue.
+This forces the remaining conventional consumers to shoulder a larger share of grid costs, which drives rates higher and incentivizes even more DER adoption.
+The result is a financially unstable and socially regressive cycle where lower-income households, who depend most on grid electricity, bear a disproportionate share of the system's cost~\cite{chen2023optimaltariff}.

+To address these inequities, regulators are exploring alternative rate structures, such as combining volumetric charges with income-graduated fixed charges.
+However, determining the optimal rate levels is highly complex.
+The regulator must anticipate how heterogeneous households will dynamically adapt their consumption and DER investments over time in response to the tariff, all under uncertainties in wholesale prices, renewable outputs, and demand.
+Fundamentally, this tariff design challenge is a prime example of a dynamic mechanism design problem that can be naturally modeled as a Stackelberg Markov game.
+In this framework, a leader (the regulator or utility) first commits to a strategy (the tariff), and followers (consumers and prosumers) rationally respond based on the leader’s choice.

 Classical approaches to solving Stackelberg games rely on strong assumptions about agents' knowledge and rationality.
-These approaches often require explicit models of the follower’s objective and best-response behavior, which may be unavailable or intractable in realistic settings.
-As a result, such methods are limited to stylized, static environments.
-In contrast, many policy design problems involve dynamic, stochastic, and partially observed environments, where agents adapt to the evolving system and the leader must learn a policy that effectively shapes long-run outcomes.

-Recent advances in multi-agent reinforcement learning (MARL) have opened up new possibilities for mechanism design in such settings.
-The AI Economist framework~\cite{zheng2022ai} exemplifies this by introducing a two-level reinforcement learning approach, where a planner (leader) and economic agents (followers) co-adapt in a complex economic simulation.
-This framework demonstrates that reinforcement learning (RL) can help learn optimal policies even when agents are strategic, heterogeneous, and embedded in dynamic environments.
-It also highlights the potential of AI-driven simulations to reveal emergent economic behaviors, such as specialization and tax gaming, that are difficult to capture analytically.
+They often require explicit, tractable models of the followers’ objectives and best-response behaviors, which are rarely available in realistic, stochastic environments like power markets.
+Recent advances in multi-agent reinforcement learning (MARL) have opened new possibilities for mechanism design in such settings.
+For instance, the AI Economist~\cite{zheng2022ai} demonstrates that a two-level reinforcement learning approach can help a planner and economic agents co-adapt, revealing emergent economic behaviors that are difficult to capture analytically.